ppoirier-ai/StableBitcoin-PriceOracle/README.md

 ## Implementation

 The setup includes:
-- An off-chain Python script to fetch historical data from CoinGecko, compute the SBTC target price using the weighted ridge power law regression, and (optionally) update the on-chain program
+- An off-chain Python script to fetch historical data from Pyth Network, compute the SBTC target price using the weighted ridge power law regression, and (optionally) update the on-chain program
 - An on-chain Solana program (built with Anchor in Rust) that stores the SBTC target price, validates it against Pyth's real-time feeds for security, and exposes it for querying

 **Key Features:**